olga-churkina/Germany-code/README.md

 ## Replication code for "A quasi-experiment in international student mobility: Germany’s fee re-introductions" in European Journal of Higher Education

+The research project analyses Germany’s re-introductions of tuition fees and enrolment of international students for the time period of 1997-2017.
+The paper uses fixed effects and synthetic control estimators to measure the effect of fee reintroductions on international enrolments.
+Results reveal that only one state significantly reduced its foreign student intake while the remaining fee-reintroducing states (seven out of 16 total) did not lose foreign students.
+Findings expand upon prior studies conducted on German students and contribute to the debate concerning optimal student taxation policy.

 ###  Package installations

 The following R packages are used in the analysis: